 Mrs. Nel Mullens, Principal

-Jennifer Kowieski, Assistant Principal
+Christina Schekirke, Assistant Principal

-The St. Josaphat School Board provides consultation and advice to the Leadership of St. Josaphat School.
+The St. Josaphat School Board provides consultation and advice to the leadership of St. Josaphat School.
 The school board’s role is to support the mission of the school, assist the administration with projects and programs as requested, evaluate and review policies, promote and facilitate communication among parents and the administration, and receive and evaluate feedback from various sources.

-John Marafino, Finance Liaison
+John Marafino, President

 Caryn Del Preto